 Personal facilitating of ceremony and all activities (4 hours attendance)

-Introductions and explaining what a Mother Blessing is to guests
+Introductions and explaining what a Mother Blessing is

 Creating sacred space, and closing sacred space at the end of the ceremony